 If you are a property owner who has sold your property by financing the buyer, you have likely used the owner financing contract.

 For starters, this is a concise and compact agreement, detailing all information with regards to the transaction of property.
-Luckily drafting the owner financing contract is no longer a difficult and tedious task, all thanks to the templates available online.
+Luckily drafting the owner financing contract or even a real estate for sale by owner contract is no longer a difficult and tedious task, all thanks to the templates available online at CocoSign.

 What Is The Owner Financing Contract?